freeCodeCamp/guide/src/pages/articles/javascript/perform-arithmetic-operations-on-decimals-with-javascript/index.md

 ---
-title: Perform Arithmetic Operations On Decimals with javaScript
+title: Perform Arithmetic Operations on Decimals with javaScript
 ---
 In JavaScript, you can perform calculations with decimal numbers, just like whole numbers.